 It is your responsibility to ensure that the correct mailing address is on your property tax account.
-Where there is an owner or more than one address, the municipality will only issue one bill to one address. pdf Click here (95 KB) for a Request for Change of Mailing Address, and return the completed form to Town Hall.
+Where there is more than one owner or more than one address, the Town of Yarmouth will only issue one bill to one address. pdf Click here (95 KB) for a Request for Change of Mailing Address and return the completed form to Town Hall.

 Deed Transfer Tax

 The deed transfer tax within the boundaries of the Town of Yarmouth is one percent (1%) of the purchase price of the property.

 The fee for a tax certificate is $20.